Isotta Fraschini Tipo 8

-The Isotta Fraschini Tipo 8 is an Italian luxury car made between 1919 and 1924.
+The Isotta Fraschini Tipo 8 is an Italian luxury car made by Italian manufacturer Isotta Fraschini between 1919 and 1924.

 History

 The Isotta Fraschini Tipo 8 is an automobile introduced in 1919 by Isotta Fraschini, a company which underwent a complete change after World War I. Until that time building a wide variety of models, the company adopted a single-series policy.
 Like many high end vehicles of the day, the car came from Isotta Fraschini as a chassis only.
 Bodies were typically from Italy's top-tier coachbuilders, Carrozzeria Castagna and Cesare Sala, but other European and American coachbuilding firms lent their hands to the task of supplying bodies.
 It was the first serial produced car in the world to be equipped with a straight-8 engine.
-With this car the company gained great name and success as luxury car manufacturer.
+With this car the company gained great name and success as a luxury car manufacturer.
 The main rival of the car was Rolls-Royce.
 The Tipo 8 was offered only with bare chassis and engine for the coachbuilders.